Return to: Faculty of Nursing

 - Unsatisfactory Standing: A student with a GPA of less than 1.7 must withdraw from the Faculty.

 - Fresh Start Program: Year 1 Collaborative and Bilingual BScN students who have completed less than ★40 and who have achieved a GPA of between 1.3 and 1.6 may be permitted to continue at the University of Alberta in the Fresh Start program providing they have not previously been required to withdraw from any postsecondary program.
 Normally, students who have committed an academic offence under the University of Alberta Code of Student Behavior will not be recommended for the Fresh Start Program.

 The Faculty will determine whether to recommend a student for participation in the Fresh Start program and will notify the student of that option.
-Successful completion of ★18 with a GPA of at least 2.7 will be required for readmission.
 Further detailed information can be found in First- and Second-Year Students with GPAs of 1.3 to 1.6—Admission to Fresh Start Program , Academic Warning, Academic Probation, Required to Withdraw and Fresh Start Program .

 If successful in the Fresh Start program and all conditions specified by Open Studies and the Faculty have been fulfilled, students may apply for readmission to the Faculty.

 - Readmission to the Nursing program is not guaranteed and is based on the following: